 However, I understand that many of us don’t always have the time (or patience) in the morning to take care of ourselves.
 That’s why some of these topics are crafted specifically if you have a lazy day.

-Keep reading to learn 8 bedtime beauty tips that will revolutionize your life.
+Keep reading to learn 7 bedtime basic beauty habits that will revolutionize your life.

 *PIN THIS TO YOUR SELF-CARE-BOARD*

 What Are The Most Basic Beauty Habits Women Should Always Do?